-A few days ago, on the way home from work, as usual, I stopped by a supermarket and looked for something interesting for the blog article.
+A few days ago, I stopped by a supermarket as usual on my way home from work and looked for something interesting for the blog article.

 Tamago Senbei and Tamasen

-Actually, according to other online sources, Tamago Senbei seems to be sometimes abbreviated to Tama-Sen.
+Based on other sources I read, Tamago Senbei seems to be sometimes abbreviated to Tama-Sen.

-But the Tamasen (Tamago Senbei) I bought this time was completely different from what was on Wikipedia Japan, and I found out that there are 2 types of Tamago Senbei.
+But the Tamasen I bought this time was completely different from what was on Wikipedia, and I found out that it comes in two types.

 Tamago Senbei Egg Crackers

-Incidentally, based on the ingredient list on the back of the package, this Tamago Senbei is made from wheat flour, sugar, egg, shortening, and baking soda.
+According to the ingredient list on the back of the package, this Tamago Senbei consists of wheat flour, sugar, egg, shortening, and baking soda.

 Nagoya’s Specialty Tamasen